Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-In Figure \ref{fig:T_d}, we examine the system's performance when $\Delta t = \tau_d$, comparing two scenarios: perfect CSI and imperfect CSI with a CSI delay of $T_d=1$ time step.
-The performance gap between the perfect CSI assumption and the realistic scenario with delayed CSI is minimal.
+{In order to further examine the convergence of the algorithm and the performance of the system in a low pilot rate scenario and $\epsilon=0.1$ in the handover scheme, under the imperfect CSI assumption, we present Figure 4.
+Here, we set $\Delta t = \tau_d$, and we compare two scenarios: perfect and imperfect CSI associated with a CSI delay of $T_d=1$ time step.} The performance gap between the perfect CSI assumption and the realistic scenario with delayed CSI is minimal.
 This is because the agent receives prompt feedback on its actions after a single time step.
 Additionally, the actor and critic losses in the imperfect CSI case converge almost as quickly as in the perfect CSI scenario.
 Comparing the results of Figure \ref{fig:T_d} to those of Figure \ref{fig:T_c} offers valuable insights.
 In Figure \ref{fig:T_c}, the pilot rate is very high, resulting in highly correlated estimated channels over time.
 By contrast, Figure \ref{fig:T_d} features a lower pilot rate, leading to less correlated CSI over time.
 One might expect the imperfect CSI case of Figure \ref{fig:T_d} to perform worse than in Figure \ref{fig:T_c}, but this is not the case.
 The performances remain nearly identical because, although the channel correlations are lower in Figure \ref{fig:T_d}, they are not excessively low.
-Hence the agent does not lose significant amount of information.
+Hence, the agent does not lose a significant amount of information.
 In other words, in the high pilot rate scenario, the agent receives redundant information.
 Furthermore, the imperfect CSI scenario of Figure \ref{fig:T_d} experiences only a $T_d=1$ time step delay, compared to the $T_d=16$ time steps delay of Figure \ref{fig:T_c}.
 This shorter delay allows the agent in a lower pilot rate environment to converge faster.
 It is important to note that the lower pilot rate scenario imposes a limitation on the packet transmission rates in both the uplink and the downlink, implying that data packets can be transmitted once every $1.9$ milliseconds, but not more frequently.
 Therefore, each scenario has its own advantages and disadvantages, and the choice between them should be based on the specific application requirements.